fujiwara/lambroll/README.md

 Flags:
       --dry-run                           dry run
+      --alias="current"                   alias to rollback
       --delete-version                    delete rolled back version
 ```

-`lambroll deploy` create/update alias `current` to the published function version on deploy.
+`lambroll deploy` create/update alias to the published function version on deploy.

 `lambroll rollback` works as below.

-1. Find previous one version of function.
+1. Find the previous version from the alias with no other aliases.
-2. Update alias `current` to the previous version.
+2. Update the alias to the previous version.
-3. When `--delete-version` specified, delete old version of function.
+3. When `--delete-version` is specified, delete the old version of the function.

 ### Invoke